awslabs/ec2-spot-workshops/content/using-sagemaker-managed-spot-training/notebooks/configuring_libraries.md

 ### Additional Learning

-More datails on the configuration options for the Estimator can be found here: [Amazon SageMaker Python SDK - Estimator Documentation](https://sagemaker.readthedocs.io/en/stable/estimators.html)
+More details on the configuration options for the Estimator can be found here: [Amazon SageMaker Python SDK - Estimator Documentation](https://sagemaker.readthedocs.io/en/stable/estimators.html)

 More details on Managed Spot Training including the Manage Spot Training Lifecycle can be found here: [Managed Spot Training](https://docs.aws.amazon.com/sagemaker/latest/dg/model-managed-spot-training.html)